-Each State and Territory (except Northern Territory) has a Cystic Fibrosis organisation devoted to providing a range of support services.
+Each State and Territory has a Cystic Fibrosis organisation devoted to providing a range of support services (CF QLD provide the support and services for those in the Northern Territory).
 These include counselling, information workshops and seminars, case management, comprehensive home care services and professional development for allied health personnel, financial support to take part in physical activities.
 This remit also includes information on cystic fibrosis for key milestones in a person’s development.
 This covers newly diagnosed parents, childhood development, teenagers transitioning from a children’s hospital to an adult hospital and issues people face as an adult CF.

 Services vary across States and Territories depending on availability of funding, gaps in health care service provision, capacity and need.
 All State and Territory Cystic Fibrosis organisations are members of Cystic Fibrosis Australia and work collaboratively together to increase awareness, provide essential services and support research and advocacy initiatives.